utily/prettierx/README.md

 - `--yield-star-spacing` (`yieldStarSpacing: true`): Put spaces around the star (`*`) in `yield*` expressions (before and after - similar to the corresponding eslint option).
 (Default is after only.)
 - `--no-indent-chains` (`indentChains: false`): Disable indents at the start of chained calls.
 - `--break-before-else` (`breakBeforeElse: true`): Always add a line break before else.
+- `--break-before-statement` (`breakBeforeStatement: false`): Always add a line break before statement following if, else, which, for, for await, for each, do, and while.
 - <code>--import-formatting <auto&#124;oneline></code> (<code>importFormatting: "<auto&#124;oneline>"</code>): Formatting of import statements, may be `oneline` to avoid conflict with VSCode "Organize Imports" feature.
 - `--html-void-tags` (`htmlVoidTags: true`): Format void HTML elements as void tags.
 - `--break-long-method-chains` (`breakLongMethodChains: true`): Break method chains with more than 3 method calls, like Prettier 1.x.